 \section{Data Availability}

 The data which were used in the study presented here will be made available upon reasonable request to the corresponding authors.
-Halo catalogues from the Raygal suite and additional data including relativistic halo catalogues are publicly available at \href{https://cosmo.obspm.fr/public-datasets/}{https://cosmo.obspm.fr/public-datasets/}.
+Data from the Raygal simulation suite including light-cone halo catalogues accounting for relativistic effects are publicly available at \href{https://cosmo.obspm.fr/public-datasets/}{https://cosmo.obspm.fr/public-datasets/}.